 Todd played the game of hockey with tremendous speed and a big heart, never letting size limit his ability to compete.
 A feisty forward in the WHL and with the Lloydminster Blazers of the AJHL, he always played the game with intensity.
-Todd was also assistant captain for Team Manitoba at the 2003 Canada Winter Games in Campbellton - Bathhurst, NB and named Team Manitoba's honorary captain for the 2007 Canada Winter Games in Whitehorse, YK.
+Todd was assistant captain for Team Manitoba at the 2003 Canada Winter Games in Campbellton - Bathhurst, NB and was named Team Manitoba's honorary captain for the 2007 Canada Winter Games in Whitehorse, YK.
 He was very well respected by his teammates and achieved success on and off the ice through his hard work, determination and passion for life.

-In June 2004, two days after graduating from St. Paul's High School, Todd was diagnosed with Synovial conquered this dreadful disease, Todd strived to make a difference.

-Sarcoma, a rare form of cancer.
+In June 2004, two days after graduating from St. Paul's High School, Todd was diagnosed with Synovial Sarcoma, a rare form of cancer.
 Todd applied his trademark perseverance and limitless spirit not only to his personal battle with cancer, but also to a larger goal, the fight to end cancer.
-Inspired by the positive attitude and inspirational work of people such as Lyle Bauer and Mario Lemieux who also faced and
+Inspired by the positive attitude and inspirational work of people such as Lyle Bauer and Mario Lemieux who also faced and conquered this dreadful disease, Todd strived to make a difference.